Zurich Airport: Extension of the Terminal Building

 Although virtually all the buildings of the second phase had been completed by the end of 1961, the extension of the terminal building was still at the design stage.
 After the passenger terminal with two finger docks had failed in the cantonal referendum, the FIG had worked out a new project until 1958.
 This envisaged a two-storey transverse hall on the landside of the airport, on the two main floors of which arriving and departing passengers were functionally separated.
-For cost reasons, the federal government demanded a considerable redimensioning, which led to an open dispute about the preferred design.
+For cost reasons, the federal government demanded considerable redimensioning, which led to an open dispute about the preferred design.
 When the conflict, described by the media as a "war of experts", threatened to escalate, President Willy Spühler invited representatives of the Federation and the cantons to a conference on 9 December 1963.

-During the conference, FIG's airport planners and the canton of Zürich prevailed against the federal government.
+During the conference, FIG's airport planners and the canton of Zurich prevailed against the federal government.
 The canton only had to make concessions for the commercial parts of the project, such as the restaurant wing.
 The dispatch of the Federal Council, submitted on 1 March 1965, requested a federal contribution of 23.1 million to the total costs of 129.4 million.
-Of this, 2.1 million was earmarked for the connection of the airport to the national road network and for the preparation of a connection to the planned (but never built) Zürich underground railway.
+Of this, 2.1 million was earmarked for the connection of the airport to the national road network and the preparation of a connection to the planned (but never built) Zurich underground railway.
 The National Council and Council of States adopted the bill in October 1965, allowing construction work to begin the following year.
 The motorway loop was in operation from 1968.
 Finally, with the opening of the last new hall wing on 1 April 1971, the extension of the terminal building was completed.

 The first signs of noise mitigation for the airport were in 1972, when a night-time curfew was enacted, as well as in 1974 when new approach routes were introduced.
 Runway 14/32 was opened in 1976, and 16/34 began renovation.